What is EdVestors?

 - We develop and demonstrate best practices for school improvement across schools

-- We coordinate major public-private partnerships to achieve citywide student impact in targeted focus areas, currently middle grades math and K-12 arts education, with new work developing in career vocational technical education
+- We coordinate major public-private partnerships to achieve citywide student impact in targeted focus areas, currently K-12 arts education, middle grades math and career and technical education.

 What are EdVestors’ current initiatives?